ibm-cloud-docs/watson-assistant/deploy-web-chat.md

 {: shortdesc}

 The web chat integration is automatically included for every assistant, and is configured separately for each environment.

+For the webchat integration with a React-based application, see the alternative ways [here](https://github.com/watson-developer-cloud/assistant-web-chat-react).{: note}

 To add the web chat to your website: